 Primary Demonstrates knowledge of, and acts in accordance with:the current version of the APA Ethical Principles of Psychologists and Code of Conduct.
 NA Demonstrates knowledge of, and acts in accordance with: relevant laws, regulations, rules and policies governing health service psychology at the organizational, local, state, regional, and federal levels.
 NA Demonstrates knowledge of, and acts in accordance with: relevant professional standards and guidelines.
 NA Recognizes ethical dilemmas as they arise, applies ethical decision making processes, and engages in appropriate consultation, in order to resolve the dilemmas.
 NA Conducts self in an ethical manner in all professional activities supervised over this evaluation period.
+NA Secondary Demonstrates knowledge of, and acts in accordance with:the current version of the APA Ethical Principles of Psychologists and Code of Conduct.
+NA Demonstrates knowledge of, and acts in accordance with: relevant laws, regulations, rules and policies governing health service psychology at the organizational, local, state, regional, and federal levels.
+NA Demonstrates knowledge of, and acts in accordance with: relevant professional standards and guidelines.
+NA Recognizes ethical dilemmas as they arise, applies ethical decision making processes, and engages in appropriate consultation, in order to resolve the dilemmas.
+NA Conducts self in an ethical manner in all professional activities supervised over this evaluation period.
 NA Supervision Demonstrates knowledge of and acts in accordance with the current version of the APA Ethical Principles of Psychologists and Code of Conduct.
-NA Demonstrates knowledge and acts in accordance to the Guidelines for Clinical Supervision in Health Service Psychology.
-NA Recognizes ethical dilemmas as they arise and applies ethical decision making processes in order to resolve the dilemmas.
-NA Conducts self in an ethical manner in supervision (avoids multiple relationships, adheres to professional boundaries, etc.).
-NA Assessment Demonstrates knowledge of and acts in accordance with the current version of the APA Ethical Principles of Psychologists and Code of Conduct.
-NA Demonstrates knowledge and acts in accordance to the Standards for Educational and Psychological Testing.
 NA